Ishika-1608/FinanceTracker/README.md

-Personal Finance Tracker
+💰 Personal Finance Tracker
-A command-line C program designed to manage personal finances by tracking income and expenses.
-This beginner-friendly project demonstrates core C programming concepts including file I/O, structs, arrays, and robust input validation.
-Built to showcase practical programming skills for resume purposes.
+Welcome to the Personal Finance Tracker, a sleek command-line C program designed to help you manage your money with ease! 📊 Built from scratch as a beginner-friendly project, this tool showcases core C programming skills like file I/O, structs, arrays, and robust input handling.
+Perfect for tracking income and expenses, it’s a resume-worthy project that demonstrates practical coding prowess! 🚀

-Features
+🌟 Features

-Add Transactions: Record income (e.g., Salary, Gift) and expenses (e.g., Food, Rent) with amounts and categories.
+📈 Add Transactions: Log income (e.g., Salary, Gift) and expenses (e.g., Food, Rent) with amounts and categories.
-View Balance: Display the current balance (income minus expenses).
+💸 View Balance: Check your current balance (income minus expenses) at a glance.
-Transaction History: List all transactions with type, amount, and category.
+📜 Transaction History: Review all transactions with type, amount, and category.
-Summary Report: Show total income and expenses, broken down by category.
+📊 Summary Report: Get detailed insights with total income and expenses, broken down by category.
-Persistent Storage: Save transactions to transactions.txt for data persistence across sessions.
+💾 Persistent Storage: Save transactions to transactions.txt to keep your data safe across sessions.
-Input Validation: Handle invalid inputs (e.g., non-numeric values, negative amounts) gracefully.
+🛡️ Input Validation: Handles pesky invalid inputs (like non-numeric values or negative amounts) with clear error messages.

-Prerequisites
+🛠️ Prerequisites
-To run this program, you need:
+To dive into this project, you’ll need:

-Git: To clone the repository (install Git).
+Git: To clone the repository (install Git). 🗂️
 C Compiler:
 Windows: MinGW (download).
 Mac: Xcode Command Line Tools.
-Linux: gcc (install via package manager, e.g., sudo apt install gcc).
+Linux: gcc (e.g., sudo apt install gcc).

-Text Editor: Visual Studio Code recommended for editing and running.
+Text Editor: Visual Studio Code is recommended for coding and running. ✍️

-Installation
+🚀 Installation
+Get up and running in just a few steps!

 Clone the Repository:
 git clone https://github.com/Ishika-1608/FinanceTracker.git
 cd FinanceTracker

-Replace yourusername with the repository owner's GitHub username.

 Install a C Compiler: